Stanisław August Poniatowski: Patron of culture

 Stanisław August Poniatowski has been called the Polish Enlightenment's most important patron of the arts.
 His cultural projects were attuned to his socio-political aims of overthrowing the myth of the Golden Freedoms and the traditional ideology of Sarmatism.
 His weekly "Thursday Dinners" were considered the most scintillating social functions in the Polish capital.

 He founded Warsaw's National Theatre, Poland's first public theatre, and sponsored an associated ballet school.
 He remodeled Ujazdów Palace and the Royal Castle in Warsaw, and erected the elegant Łazienki (Royal Baths) Palace in Warsaw's Łazienki, Park.
 He involved himself deeply in the detail of his architectural projects, and his eclectic style has been dubbed the "Stanisław August style" by Polish art historian Władysław Tatarkiewicz.
 His chief architects included Domenico Merlini and Jan Kammsetzer.

-He was also patron to numerous painters.
+He was also a patron to numerous painters.
 They included Poles such as his protégée, Anna Rajecka and Franciszek Smuglewicz, Jan Bogumił Plersch, son of Jan Jerzy Plersch, Józef Wall, and Zygmunt Vogel, as well as foreign painters including, Marcello Bacciarelli, Bernardo Bellotto, Jean Pillement, Ludwik Marteau, and Per Krafft the Elder.
 His retinue of sculptors, headed by André-Jean Lebrun, included Giacomo Monaldi, Franz Pinck, and Tommaso Righi.
 Jan Filip Holzhaeusser was his court engraver and the designer of many commemorative medals.
 According to a 1795 inventory, Stanisław August's art collection, spread among numerous buildings, contained 2,889 pieces, including works by Rembrandt, Rubens, and van Dyck.
 His plan to create a large gallery of paintings in Warsaw was disrupted by the dismemberment of the Polish–Lithuanian Commonwealth.
 Most of the paintings that he had ordered for it can now be seen in London's Dulwich Picture Gallery.
 Poniatowski also planned to found an Academy of Fine Arts, but this finally came about only after his abdication and departure from Warsaw.

 Poniatowski accomplished much in the realm of education and literature.
 He established the School of Chivalry, also called the "Cadet Corps", which functioned from 1765 to 1794 and whose alumni included Tadeusz Kościuszko.
 He supported the creation of the Commission of National Education, considered to be the world's first Ministry of Education.
 In 1765 he helped found the Monitor, one of the first Polish newspapers and the leading periodical of the Polish Enlightenment.
 He sponsored many articles that appeared in the Monitor.
 Writers and poets who received his patronage included, Stanisław Trembecki, Franciszek Salezy Jezierski, Franciszek Bohomolec and Franciszek Zabłocki.
 He also supported publishers including, Piotr Świtkowski, and library owners such as Józef Lex.